xcbhx/Herd-Immunity-Simulation/ReadMe.md

   - The project must be done on time.
   - Running the simulation must still work the same.
 If there are any new required parameters these must be fully documented.
   - The output must adhere to the project description.

+## Questions and Answers about the problem

+- Q: Should we include the number of new infections at each step in the logged output?
+A: Yes include the number of new infections that happened each step in your log.
+- Q: Should the initially infected group test their mortality against the virus?
+A: This is up to you.
+It is not specified in the doc.
+If the initially infected group tests their mortality they probably should do it at the end of the first time step.
+- Q: Should I simulate different stages of the virus?
+For example: infected, incubation, self quarantine.
+Infectious time period.
+A: It's up to you.
+I recommend getting a basic simulation working first using simple rules before adding this since it will be more work.
+It's more important to get the work done on time than it is to add new features.
+- Q: Should create a UI for a pygame simulation?
+A: Pygame doesn't include any UI controls.
+This makes it a lot of work to add a user interface.
+If you choose to use Pygame (its a stretch challenge) you can include variables at the top of your main.py that the researchers can adjust for each run of the simulation.
+- Q: What should the logger output looks like?
+A: Include a header, a step for for each step the simulation ran, and a footer showing the final state of the populatio.
+Here are some details:
+  - Header
+    - Initial size of the population
+    - Initial number of infected people
+    - Name of the virus
+    - Stats for the virus
+    - Date the simulation was run
+  - For each time step log
+    - The number of new infections
+    - The number of deaths
+    - Statistics for the current state of the population
+      - Total number of living people
+      - Total number of dead people
+      - Total number of vaccinated people
+  - After simulation ends
+    - Total living
+    - Total dead
+    - Number of vaccinations
+    - Why the simulation ended
+    - Total number of interactions that happened in the simulation
+    - Number of interactions that resulted in vaccination
+    - Number of interactions that resulted in death